 - OKRs bring transparency to your company, everyone sees what others are working on driving collaboration and better performance.

 William Kahn, the founding father of engagement, said,

 I define personal engagement as the harnessing of organization members' selves to their work roles; in engagement, people employ and express themselves physically, cognitively, and emotionally during role performances.

-Employees are the backbone of an organization, and engaged and happy employees are the path to success.
+Employees are the backbone of an organization, and engaged employees are the path to success.
 Measuring employee engagement proves very beneficial for any organization.
 But it can be a challenging task.